inspire, motivate and enthuse pupils and, through this, enable them to make

 § Set tasks which challenge pupils and ensure high levels of interest;

-§ Deliver lessons which maintaining pace, provide opportunities for
+§ Deliver lessons which maintain pace, provide opportunities for discovery

 § Make effective use of assessment and ensure coverage of programmes of